msillano/tuyaDEAMON-applications/daemon.energy/README.md

 ![](https://github.com/msillano/tuyaDEAMON-applications/blob/main/pics/mainAC001.png?raw=true)

-_This solution has the only advantage of using the original tuya-smart-device node code._

 #### 1.b Lazy Devices (Too Little Data)
  Other devices transmit data too infrequently.
 This is the case, for example, of [meter-plugs](https://github.com/msillano/tuyaDAEMON/blob/main/devices/Smart_socket/device_Smart_socket.pdf) used to evaluate the consumption of some household appliances.
 One solution is to poll the device at regular intervals, e.g. 120 s, to have enough data in view intervals, 5 m (300 s).
 Options:
- - send a `REFRESH`: as standard response the device sends changed dPs.
+ - send a `REFRESH`: as a standard response, the device sends changed dPs.
- - send a `GET`: as standard response the device sends the asked dP.
+ - send a `GET`: as a standard response, the device sends the asked dP.
- - send a `SCHEMA`: as standard response the device sends all dPs.
+ - send a `SCHEMA`: as a standard response, the device sends all dPs.

 The more efficient strategy (if `SCHEMA` and `REFRESH` are allowed):
-  - At startup (or as soon as possible) send a `SCHEMA` request to device.
+  - At startup (or as soon as possible) send a `SCHEMA` request to the device.
   - Then do `REFRESH` polling
-  - Applications can READ data from `global.tuyastatus` (as REST does) that stores last results.
+  - Applications can READ data from `global.tuyastatus` (as REST does) that stores the last results.

 Since you don't have to use new functions, you don't need to change the flows, and the implementation is all done with 'share', updating `_system._laststart`, and adding a new `dp` (method) `_system._refreshforever`.